Travel Disclaimer Statement

 providing information about procedures to applications for pardons or prisoner transfer treaties, if applicable.

-providing personal amenities such as stamps, toiletries, stationary, if permitted by prison authorities, from prisoner's or family's private funds; assisting in finding ways to expedite prisoners' mail; inquiring about the possibility of prison employment;
+providing personal amenities such as stamps, toiletries, and stationery, if permitted by prison authorities, from prisoner's or family's private funds; assisting in finding ways to expedite prisoners' mail; inquiring about the possibility of prison employment;

 assisting in arranging correspondence courses; arranging for American community volunteer visits to prisoners.